News Philanthropy Summit

-The inaugural Lenfest News Philanthropy Summit is Nov.
+The inaugural Lenfest News Philanthropy Summit took place Nov.
 3-5, 2021.
-The Summit is free to attend and open to all — regardless of where you live and whether you work for a nonprofit or for-profit news organization.
+The Summit was free to attend and open to all — regardless of where attendees live and whether they work for a nonprofit or for-profit news organization.

-- Intimate “fireside” conversations with Stewart Bainum Jr., a Maryland businessman supporting local news in Baltimore, and Jim Brady, the Knight Foundation’s newly appointed vice president of journalism, that will offer funders’ perspectives on why they invest in journalism.
+- Intimate “fireside” conversations with Stewart Bainum Jr., a Maryland businessman supporting local news in Baltimore, and Jim Brady, the Knight Foundation’s newly appointed vice president of journalism, that offered funders’ perspectives on why they invest in journalism.

-- A candid conversation between MLK50 Operations and Organizational Development Specialist Andrea Faye Hart, City Bureau Director of Growth Strategy Andrew Herrera, and Cityside Vice President of Development Jill Kunishima, who work in three nonprofit news organizations looking to center community.
-With diverse backgrounds and varied professional experiences, all three spend a substantial part of the day thinking through ways that fundraising can stay in alignment with — and advance — organizational values, especially around diversity and equity.
-The three will share about what brought them to this work, why they think this work matters right now (and why it should be funded), what it means to be community-centered in this moment, and how we can all be more equitable in our fund development practices.
+- Andrea Faye Hart, MLK50’s Operations and Organizational Development Specialist, Andrew Herrera, Director of Growth Strategy at City Bureau, and Jill Kunishima, Vice President of Development at Cityside, discussed the ways that fundraising can stay in alignment with — and advance — organizational values, especially around diversity and equity.
+In a candid conversation, they shared what it means to be community-centered and how to be more equitable in fund development practices

-- Mario Lugay, senior innovation director at Justice Funders, a firm focused on reimagining philanthropy, will join writer Micah L. Sifry for a conversation on how development professionals can help drive social change and develop deeper relationships with their communities.
+- Mario Lugay, senior innovation director at Justice Funders, a firm focused on reimagining philanthropy, joined writer Micah L. Sifry for a conversation on how development professionals can help drive social change and develop deeper relationships with their communities.

-- A roundtable discussion with New York Times Vice President of Philanthropy Sharon Chan; Fraser Nelson, the co-founder and managing director of the National Trust for Local News; Texas Tribune Chief Development Officer Terry Quinn; and Annie McCain Madonia, The Lenfest Institute’s Chief Advancement Officer.
+- A roundtable discussion with New York Times Deputy of Newsroom Culture & Careers Sharon Chan; Fraser Nelson, the co-founder and managing director of the National Trust for Local News; Texas Tribune Chief Development Officer Terry Quinn; and Annie McCain Madonia, The Lenfest Institute’s Chief Advancement Officer.

-- A screening of the new documentary film “Storm Lake,” which depicts how the family-run, independent Storm Lake Times manages to continue its operations despite the ever-changing media landscape.
-We’ll also include a discussion with the film’s producer Beth Levison, Storm Lake Times editor Art Cullen, and Kyle Munson, president of the Western Iowa Journalism Foundation.
+- A screening of the new documentary film “Storm Lake,” which depicts how the family-run, independent Storm Lake Times manages to continue its operations despite the ever-changing media landscape, followed by a discussion with the film’s producer Beth Levison, Storm Lake Times editor Art Cullen, and Kyle Munson, president of the Western Iowa Journalism Foundation.

 Please email [email protected] with any questions.